 - For each included NIC: - Select Start Connected to connect the virtual network interface when starting the target workload. - b.
 Select a network. - c.
 (Conditional) To set the NIC as Primary NIC, click Edit and select Primary Connection.
 This resets the Primary Connection for the previously set Primary NIC. - d.
-Select one of the following: - DHCP: Obtain an IP address automatically assigned by a DHCP server. - Static: Do one of the following: - For Windows Workload: Specify one or more static IP addresses.
+Select one of the following: - DHCP: Obtain an IP address automatically assigned by a DHCP server. - Static: Specify one or more static IP addresses.
 Click Advanced to add multiple IP addresses, edit an IP address, or remove an IP address.
-The IP addresses must be unique within the supported subnet. - For Linux Workload: Specify a static IP address that is unique within the supported subnet.
+The IP addresses must be unique within the supported network.